 So what is TTFV?
 TTFV stands for time to first value.
 Think about the last time you put together a piece of furniture or a complicated toy for your kids.
 Was it a good experience or a bad one?
 Did you have to provide your own tools?
 Did it take more time than you expected or less?
 How many swear words did you say?
 (We won’t tell.)

 Chances are, if you had a set of clear instructions and all the tools you needed, you got the job done without too much trouble—or cursing.
 And the faster you can finish a job like that, the sooner you can start enjoying the fruits of your labor, which makes any hiccups you experience more than worth it.

 But if the instructions were unclear, the process was too hard to finish, or you got to the end and didn’t have what you expected, then you probably felt like your investment—and your time—were wasted.

 The new client onboarding and implementation process is like building a piece of furniture.
-Bad processes can slow down the onboarding experience and force customers to wait longer for what they want.
+Bad onboarding processes can slow the onboarding experience and force customers to wait longer for what they want.
 That leaves customers frustrated and looking to take their business elsewhere.